-People in our community tell us that the most common chronic UTI diagnostic and treatment protocol being accessed in Australia is the scientifically validated chronic UTI treatment protocol developed and used in the United Kingdom at the LUTS Clinic at Whittington Hospital, London (headed by Dr Raj Khasriya) and the Chronic UTI Clinic in Harley Street, London (previously heading by Professor James Malone-Lee).
+People in our community tell us that the most common chronic UTI diagnostic and treatment protocol being accessed in Australia is the scientifically validated chronic UTI treatment protocol developed and used in the United Kingdom at the LUTS Clinic at Whittington Hospital, London (headed by Dr Raj Khasriya) and the Artemis Cystitis Clinic in Harley Street, London (founded by Professor James Malone-Lee).
+You can learn more about the Artemis Clinic by visiting their website that was launched in October 2024 https://artemiscystitis.co.uk/ .
+We also share information further below about international patients who are seeing Dr Khasriya at her private clinic in London, as well as Australians who are being treated by Dr Stewart Bundrick in the United States.

-We are told that Australians can book a face-to-face (in person) or telephone/online video appointment with a doctor at the Harley Street Chronic UTI Clinic.
+We are told that Australians can book a face-to-face (in person) or online video appointment with a doctor at the Artemis Cystitis Clinic (Harley Street, London).
 A referral is not required for international patients.
 At the initial appointment the patient is assessed, diagnosed and, if required, a written treatment plan is provided by email to the patient’s nominated Australian GP.
 There is a private consultation fee which is not claimable from Medicare or Australian private health insurers.
-GPs can contact the London Chronic UTI Clinic direct with questions or to request additional information, free of charge.
+GPs can contact the Artemis Cystitis Clinic direct with questions or to request additional information, free of charge.
 If agreeable, the patient’s Australian GP will write prescriptions and request other tests that might be required throughout the treatment period.
-On becoming a patient of the Harley Street clinic, people can access the email service to report a deterioration in symptoms or side effects etc. The patient email service incurs a fee.
+On becoming a patient of the Artemis Cystitis Clinic, people can access the email service to report a deterioration in symptoms or side effects etc. The patient email service incurs a fee.

 A small number of Australians have told us they are receiving chronic UTI treatment from Dr Stewart Bundrick in the United States.
 They tell us they book appointments through Dr Bundrick’s clinic and consult with him over an online video appointment.
 Dr Bundrick requests that new patients send a urine sample to an American DNA testing clinic of his choice before the first appointment, and possibly at various stages throughout the treatment depending on treatment response and progress.
 There are significant costs associated with DNA testing (which could require multiple tests) and serious concerns around the validity of the test results in relation to diagnosing chronic UTI and directing treatment*.